 Brotli compression reduces the size of HTML, CSS, JavaScript, JSON, XML, and SVG responses before Apache sends them to the client, which cuts bandwidth use and shortens transfer time on slower links.

 Apache handles Brotli through mod_brotli.
-When a client advertises Accept-Encoding: br, the BROTLI_COMPRESS output filter compresses only the configured MIME types, then returns Content-Encoding: br and Vary: Accept-Encoding so caches keep compressed and uncompressed responses separate.
+When a client advertises Accept-Encoding: br, the BROTLI_COMPRESS output filter compresses the configured MIME types, then returns Content-Encoding: br and Vary: Accept-Encoding so caches keep compressed and uncompressed responses separate.

-Current Debian and Ubuntu Apache packages already ship the mod_brotli module file and the brotli.load stub, so the job is usually enabling the built-in module and adding a conf-available rule set instead of building a third-party module.
+Current Debian and Ubuntu Apache packages already ship the mod_brotli module file and the brotli.load stub, so the job is usually enabling the packaged module and adding a conf-available rule set instead of building a third-party module.
 Compression still costs CPU and can contribute to BREACH-style side-channel exposure on HTTPS responses that reflect secrets, so keep the filter list focused on text responses that should be compressed.

 Related: How to improve Apache performance